solana-foundation/developer-content/content/guides/getstarted/how-to-create-a-token.md

 ## Create and upload meta data

 Next we will create the off chain meta data for our token.
-This is usually a .json file in the following format.
-We will follow the meta plex meta data standard here.
-But there are also other standards out there.
+This is usually a .json file containing name, symbol and uri in the following format.

 ```json
 {